The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Abstract

 \section{Abstract}

-In this paper, we introduce a family of sequential decision-making problems, collectively called the \emph{Keychain Problem}, that involve exploring a set of actions to maximize expected payoff when only a subset of actions are available in each stage.
-In an instance of the Keychain Problem, a locksmith faces a sequence of choices, each of which involves selecting one key from a specified subset (a keychain) to attempt to open a lock.
-Given a Bayesian prior on the effectiveness of keys, the locksmith's goal is to maximize the expected number of rounds in which the lock is opened -- or equivalently, minimize the \emph{opportunity cost} which is the expected number of rounds in which the chain has a correct key but our selected key is incorrect.
-We investigate Keychain Problems under three assumptions on the order in which keychains are tested by the locksmith: a fixed, known order; a random order sampled from a known distribution on a set of ``scenarios''; or an order selected by the locksmith themself.
-We present an exact algorithm for the simplest of these settings, and we present approximation algorithms and hardness results for the others.
-In the Probabilistic Scenarios setting, our approximation algorithm is based on a novel connection between combinatorial auctions and policy design for sequential decision-making problems.
-To illustrate the generality of this technique, we apply the same ideas to obtain Philosopher Inequalities for Online Bipartite Matching and some of its extensions.
+In this paper, we introduce a family of sequential decision-making problems, collectively termed the \emph{Keychain Problem}, that involve exploring a set of actions to maximize expected payoff when only a subset of actions are available in each stage.
+In an instance of the Keychain Problem, a locksmith faces a sequence of decisions, each of which involves selecting one key from a keychain (a subset of keys) to attempt to open a lock.
+Given a Bayesian prior on the effectiveness of keys, the locksmith's goal is to minimize the \emph{opportunity cost}, which is the expected number of rounds in which the chain has a \emph{correct key} but our selected key is incorrect.